 Some realignment of the Track has been necessary, and refurbishment programs have ensured the infrastructure that makes the Track such a walker friendly experience has been kept in good condition.

 In 2008 it was decided to mark the tenth anniversary of the opening of the Track by repeating the end-to-end walk of 1998, and the walkers started from Albany on July 16th, led by Steve Sertis, the BTF Events Manager and Lead Guide, and Mike Wood, Chairman of the BTF.
-Nine walkers completed the 965km in eight weeks and were joined along the route by many sectional walkers.
+Nine walkers completed the 1000km in eight weeks and were joined along the route by many sectional walkers.
 The walk was an important way to re-energise people’s passion for the Track particularly in the regional towns where hundreds of school children and other locals joined the walkers for parades and celebrations in each town.

-Nowadays, the Foundation organises some sixty to seventy events on the Track every year designed to appeal to people of all ages and levels of fitness, ranging from walks for parents with their kids to a full-blooded corporate Team Challenge where teams of four compete with one another in mental and physical tests designed to encourage teamwork and leadership skills.
+Nowadays, the Foundation organises some sixty to seventy events on the Track every year designed to appeal to people of all ages and levels of fitness, ranging from walks for parents with their kids to eight and nine day fully inclusive tours.